kodango/copybetter/README.md

 English Help
 ------------

 After the extension is installed, it will be copied automatically by default, you can disable this function through the option.
-If you press `Shift` when select text, then the html source code will be copied instead.
+If you press `Alt` when select text, then the html source code will be copied instead.

 * Press `Ctrl+Y` will copy the current tab's tile and url in text format like `%TITLE% - %URL%`.
 For example, if you visit google.com